system76/tech-docs/src/models/thelio-spark-b1-n2/repairs.md

 7. Gently place the new CPU into the socket.
     - The triangle on the CPU should be oriented to match the triangle on the CPU cover, pointing towards the bottom left of the motherboard.
-8. Flip the CPU cover back onto the CPU and push the locking pin down into place.
+8. Flip the CPU cover back onto the CPU and push the locking lever down into place.
 9. Reinstall the cooler mounting bracket by lining it up with the holes in the motherboard and pushing the plastic retention pins back into place.
     - Ensure that the transparent sleeves in the corners of the mounting bracket are pulled outwards to the `1700` position.
     - The orientation of the cooler mounting bracket doesn't matter.
+By default, the `1700` number is on the top and bottom of the bracket, while the `1200` number is on the left and right.

 ![CPU cooler mounting bracket corner sleeves](./img/cpu-cooler-mounting-bracket-corner-sleeves.webp)